-I am a Victorian Soul, live in a small townhouse that was built in the mid 1970's, not a huge Mega Mansion, with my Hubby Joe, who is a Retired Letter Carrier.
+I am a Victorian Soul, who lives in a small townhouse that was built in the mid 1970's, not a huge Mega Mansion!!
+I just recently lost my Hubby Joe, who was a Retired Letter Carrier.
 I worked night shift as an RN on a Hospital based Rehabilitation( Physical Medicine) Unit for 37 years before I had Knee Replacement Surgery and officially Retired in 2019 after 41 years working in Direct Patient Care ...
-I am LOVING Retirement!!!!
+I am so glad that we retired at 62 years of age and got to spend that time together before he passed....I still do love Retirement!!!!

 I DABBLE IN A BIT OF THIS AND THAT!!!!